arotem3/arotem3.github.io/index.md

 I earned both my B.S. and M.S. in Applied Mathematics and Statistics from the Colorado School of Mines.
 During that time, I worked on a project using machine learning to enhance the value of hyperspectral data in geosciences, bridging lab-based and field data collection techniques.
 This experience deepened my interest in combining applied mathematics with real-world applications.

 I have contributed to the [MFEM](https://mfem.org) finite element library, where I implemented a matrix-free interior penalty DG diffusion operator optimized for multi-GPU computing.
 In addition to my research at Virginia Tech, I collaborate with researchers at Lawrence Livermore National Laboratory on the [GenDiL](https://github.com/GenDiL/GenDiL) (Generalized Discretization Library) project, which focuses on flexible, high-performance implementations of finite element methods in arbitrary dimensions.
-This collaboration began during a research internship at [LLNL](https://www.llnl.gov) and continues to support the development of cutting-edge, high-dimensional simulation tools.
+This collaboration began during a research internship at [LLNL](https://www.llnl.gov).

 Outside of research, I enjoy running, hiking, and traveling — not just to conferences 😉.
 I'm an avid reader of fantasy novels and a fan of horror movies.
 I value curiosity and creativity both in and out of academic work.